DANIEL W. HANCOCK

 Dan says one of his greatest sources of inspiration comes from the period in his life when — with just less than a year of experience under his belt — he took over a division of his father’s title company upon his death.

 “My dad’s friends gave me a lot of inspiration,” he says.
-“The loyalty and respect they showed me is something I’ve never forgotten.
+“The loyalty and respect they showed me is something I have never forgotten.
 These are lessons I always remember.
-It has given me a great perspective on life and business and I try to mimic that.”
+It has given me a great perspective on life and business, and I try to mimic that.”

 Dan is a former Director and past President of the HBA of Northern California, Southern Division.

 Dan continues to consult Shapell Industries in his retirement.
 He also enjoys reading, primarily history, biographies, and anything to do with the Civil War.
 He also likes to travel and visit ancient cultures, play golf, and watch sporting events.

 He has been married for 35 years and has three sons and two granddaughters.